 3) Length of continuance contemplated.
-Marine Engineers District 1 (Dutra Construction), 312 NLRB 55 (1993) (finding that denial of respondent counsel's motion for a postponement was not an abuse of discretion in part because of "the indefinite length of the requested postponement").
+Marine Engineers District 1 (Dutra Construction), 312 NLRB 55 (1993) (finding that the judge's denial of respondent counsel's motion for a postponement was not an abuse of discretion in part because of "the indefinite length of the requested postponement").